Released: 1 June 1967 (UK), 2 June 1967 (US)

 Paul McCartney: vocals, rhythm guitar, bass guitar, piano

 Ringo Starr: drums, congas

 George Martin: piano, pianette

 Sgt Pepper's Lonely Hearts Club Band

-With lyrics co-written by Lennon and McCartney and music mostly by McCartney, the idea for Getting Better came from a favourite phrase of Jimmie Nicol, The Beatles’ stand-in drummer for their 1964 tour of Australia.
+With lyrics co-written by Lennon and McCartney and music mostly by McCartney, the idea for Getting Better came from a favourite phrase of Jimmie Nicol, The Beatles' stand-in drummer for eight days of their 1964 world tour.

 According to Beatles biographer Hunter Davies, the phrase popped into McCartney's head one day in 1967 while he was walking his sheepdog Martha in Hampstead.